fidanbb/QRCodeOrderManagementWithSignalR/README.md

 Asynchronous Data Exchange: Utilizes AJAX for asynchronous data exchange.

-Profile Management: Users can update their profile information and view order history.
+Profile Management: Users can update their profile information.

 ### Technologies Used: